 Some days you’ll forget to read to her.
 Some days you’ll forget to keep working on that shoe-tying thing with him.
 Some days you’ll forget to sit down and have a heart-to-heart.
 But if you take the time to pray for your child, you’ve remembered the most important thing.

 So if you’re a mama-to-be, why not get started?
 Whether you’re expecting now or looking further into the future, it’s never too early – or too late – to begin praying for your children.
+Use these prayers for babies in the womb.

-Here are 20 prayers for your unborn child, straight from the pages of Scripture.
 You may also want to download this FREE set of scripture prayer cards.

 (And I suspect you might find these prayers useful even if your kids are now in your arms rather than your womb.)